Police Beat for Feb. 21, 2020

 The Sarasota County Sheriff's Office reported the following arrests:

-Michael William Kiernan II, 36, 200 block of Allworthy Street, Port Charlotte.
+Michael William Kiernan II, 36, 200 block of Allworthy St., Port Charlotte.
 Charges: Aggravated stalking: follow, harass, cyber-stalk, credible threat to person, contempt of court: violate financial responsibility misrepresent insurance.
 Bond: $2,000.

 Michael Carmine Capuano, 34, 2100 block of Sunset, Venice.
 Charges: Failure to obey law enforcement to stop, possess vehicle with altered numbers, driving while license is suspended revocation status, failure to register motor vehicle, probation violation: battery.
 Bond: $5,620.